Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 • Usable Capacity (90% DoD): 1,080 Wh

-Note: For the runtime charts below, we will assume you are using a modern 12V 100Ah Lithium (LiFePO4) battery with 1,080Wh of usable capacity.
+Note: For the runtime charts below, we will assume you are using a modern 12V 100Ah Lithium (LiFePO4) battery with 1,080Wh of usable capacity, running through an inverter with a 10% efficiency loss (leaving 972Wh usable for AC loads).

 100Ah Battery Runtime Charts for Common Appliances